GlenKPeterson/PdfLayoutManager/README.md

 Recent Changes
 ==============
+Version 0.2: Added true table builder classes, a cascade of styles from Document to LogicalPage to Renderable/Cell/Table, etc.  Tables have Parts (which you probably will define as a head and body with appropriate styles and column widths).
+TableParts have Rows, Rows have Cells.
+Cells are also Renderable and available outside of Tables, analagous to the HTML box-model, but without "margins" only padding and borders.
+Also added PNG image support.

 Version 0.1.1: Added run-time check for appropriate data types used to create a Cell to provide fail-fast behavior for client code - if you pass an invalid object type, it throws an exception immediately instead of waiting to purge the cache.

 Version 0.1: Initial working and documented version